David Yong from Netflix's Super Rich in Korea accused of fresh offences, says he will contest all charges

 The company allegedly carried out a business of moneylending without a licence by issuing 16 loans amounting to about S$1.2 million between 2020 and 2023.
 As a director of a company, Yong is accused of giving consent for these moneylending offences to be committed.

 Yong has been in and out of court since August 2024, when he was first charged.
 Since then, he has had fresh charges levied against him in multiple court appearances.
-He has also come to court for permission to leave the country - some attempts of which were successful and others denied.
+He has also come to court for permission to leave the country.

 He now faces a total of 17 charges.
 His case is scheduled for a pre-trial conference in May.
 Yong is represented by Ms Melanie Ho, Ms Neo Yi Ling and Mr Tang Shangwei from WongPartnership.